 In consultation with the Executive Director, Enforcement staff may conduct an investigation and make a recommendation as to the Removal of Product.
 The recommendation shall be based on credible and reliable evidence and provide a specific description of the scope of removal and specify whether the removal or prohibition on sales applies to one of the following:

 Category of Product Type(s).
-A type of Product including, but not limited to, Marijuana seeds, Marijuana Clones, Marijuana Edibles, Beverages, topical products, ointments, oils, Tinctures, oral dosage forms or any other Product identified by the Commission or a Commission Delegee.
+A type of Product including, but not limited to, Marijuana seeds, Marijuana Clones, Edibles, Beverages, topical products, ointments, oils, Tinctures, oral dosage forms or any other Product identified by the Commission or a Commission Delegee.

 Specific Product Type(s).
 A specific type of Product within a category of Products, but not including other types of Product within the same category.